DigitalCommonsLab/greenergroundsplanning/README.md

 The tool assess the ecological impact of planting trees in specific locations.<br/>By analyzing factors such as soil type, rainfall patterns, and sunlight exposure, pollution, species of trees.<br/>
 Greener Grounds Planning ensures that all planting projects are optimized for long-term success and maximum environmental benefit.

+- calculation of the eco-benefit value of trees
+- intersection of data with indicators on benefits
+- identification of deficiencies to propose planting
+- representation on map of the results

 ![](images/OIG.jpeg)